 It is the fundamental vision behind PolarSys development and collaboration.
 What you should remember is that:

-PolarSys relies on Eclipse in terms of infrastructure and platform.
+PolarSys relies on Eclipse in terms of its infrastructure and platform.

-PolarSys provides and catalogs technology bricks that provide single features like doc generation, model verification, ...
+PolarSys provides and catalogs technology bricks that provide single features like modeling support, documentation and code generation and model verification.

-PolarSys leverages these technology bricks into engineering tools that fully address one specific activity of Embedded System Engineering like Architecture Design, Development or Testing
+PolarSys leverages these technology bricks into engineering tools that fully address one specific activity of Embedded System Engineering e.g., Architecture Design, Development or Testing

-Tools vendors, service providers or large organisation (mainly their methods and tools teams), put together engineering tools and add their specific features to add extra value to the tool chain, or to adapt the tools to a specific company workflow and environment.
+Tools vendors, service providers or large organizations (mainly their methods and tools teams), put together engineering tools and add their specific features to add extra value to the tool chain, or to adapt the tools to a specific company workflow and environment.

-In 2014, this vision becomes reality as major PolarSys projects are about to publish their 1.0 version and reach a new level of maturity.
+In 2014, this vision becomes reality as major PolarSys projects are about to publish their 1.0 version and reach hence a new level of maturity.

-During last EclipseCon, we were doing a status about our technologies and designed the following image :
+During last EclipseCon in USA, we were doing a status about our technologies and designed the following image :

-This diagram is not about the actual size of each component, but it puts forward the fact that the shared technologies between the different tools (the Eclipse platform, Eclipse modeling technologies and the shared components) represent a significant piece of software and millions of line of code that we leverage to build the tools.
+The diagram shown on the previous figure is not about the actual size of each component, but it puts forward the fact that the shared technologies between the different tools (the Eclipse platform, Eclipse modeling technologies and the shared components) represent a significant piece of software and millions of line of code that we leverage to build the tools.

 First, this diagram exactly shows the different kind of tools we are creating for the Polarsys engineering layer, among them: